spessasus/soundfont-proposals/default_modulators.md

   SFTransform sfModTransOper;
 };
 ```

+This chunk would preferably appear as the last chunk within the INFO list.

 ### Default modulator behavior
 > Note: this assumes the reader is familiar with what sf2 specification defines as an "identical" modulator.